micmejia/bible-dump/AMPC/Mark/Mark 8.md

-And Jesus called [to Him] the throng with His disciples and said to them, If anyone intends to come after Me, let him deny himself [forget, ignore, disown, and [^o]lose sight of himself and his own interests] and take up his cross, and [[^p]joining Me as a disciple and siding with My party] follow [^q]with Me [continually, cleaving steadfastly to Me].
+And Jesus called [to Him] the throng with His disciples and said to them, If anyone intends to come after Me, let him deny himself [forget, ignore, disown, and lose sight of himself and his own interests] and take up his cross, and [joining Me as a disciple and siding with My party] follow with Me [continually, cleaving steadfastly to Me].